Cooper-Higgins/static_dynamic_testing_task/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
+    # Should be == not =
     if card.value = 1:
       return True
+    # Missing a colon after else
     else
       return False

+  # Def not dif and missing comma after card1
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
+    # Should be card1
     return card
   else:
     return card2

 def cards_total(self, cards):
+  # Should be total = 0
   total
   for card in cards:
     total += card.value
+    # Needs to be str(total), and have a space after of, and be indented left outside of the loop
     return "You have a total of" + total

 ```